rkb004/BSE_Template_Portfolio/index.md

-# Third eye for the Blind/Title Goes Here
+# Third eye for the Blind
 I am working on a wearable device for the blind that uses ultrasonic waves to detect obstacles.
 The device notifies the user through vibrations and buzzers sounds.

 | Engineer | School | Area of Interest | Grade |